 Things to consider: If you have a little one in your home that loves to grab things, I’d make table toppers.
 Otherwise you might find that beautiful vase with flowers on the floor!
 Also a consideration if you have big dogs that like to play and pull things.

-How can I make a table runner lay flat?
+How can I get my table runner to lay flat?

 I like to use felt instead of batting inside my table runners, as then they lay flat.
 Also, make sure to quilt your runner.
 See the picture above?
 The burlap was stretching a bit and forming some bubbling in the fabrics.
 Below is the table runner after I added quilting in 1-inch increments down the center burlap.